RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations

 \textbf{Remark 3.} Robustness against action noise can be understand by penalizing outliers.
 Recall the noise $\delta$ approximately points in the direction $v_\theta(\hat{A}_t^\tau, \mathbf o_t) - u(A_t^\tau | A_t^1)$, where the velocity field and rectified flow mismatch the most.
 Consequently, any mismatch during training is amplified quadratically by $\delta$ in the MSE objective of flow matching.
 The objective therefore acts to penalize outliers that the VLA cannot fit well, improving performance on corner cases and reducing non-robust failure modes.

-\textbf{Generalizing to Autoregressive VLAs.} For VLAs that outputs discrete action tokens, take OpenVLA as an example, we perturb the actions before binning to maximize its cross entropy loss, with robust objective following Eqn. \ref{eqn:outrobust}.
+\textbf{Generalizing to Other VLAs.} For general diffusion-based VLAs, just ignore the assumption of $u(\hat{A}_t^\tau|\hat{A}_t^1) = u(A_t^\tau|A_t^1) - \delta$ of rectified flow and use the first line of Eqn. \ref{eqn:outrobust_delta} to generate the worst-case action perturbation.
+For autoregressive VLAs, take OpenVLA as an example, we perturb the actions before binning to maximize its cross entropy loss, with robust objective following Eqn. \ref{eqn:outrobust}.
 The perturbations are constrained so that the action output remains within the original bin and its adjacent bins.
 This ensures that, even when errors occur, the outputs stay in the neighborhood of the correct action and the worst-case robustness is improved.